 Since a child’s jaw is still developmental, any overbite they have can be fixed using braces.
 That’s why it’s essential to regularly take your child to the dentist.
 The condition should be caught early to avoid surgery when they’re older.

 Overbites that formed due to misaligned teeth can be corrected by giving your teeth a little space.

 By removing a few of your teeth, that will give the rest of them the room they need to shift into their rightful place.
 Your jaw will follow suit.
 Of course, this treatment doesn’t always work, and sometimes it has to be used in combination with braces or Invisalign for you to see results.

 Having an overbite doesn’t only hurt your confidence and personal appearance.
 It can cause health issues if left unchecked.
 The good news is that there are plenty of ways to fix an overbite.

 Talk to your dentist about one of the treatment options we’ve talked about here so you can have a smile that you’re proud of.

-Now that you’ve gotten your overbite corrected, you need to keep up with an oral hygiene regime to keep your teeth in good shape.
+Now that you’ve gotten your overbite corrected, you need to keep your teeth in good shape with an oral hygiene regime.